Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II: Proof of Theorem

 Substituting (\ref{eq:Proof_1_15}) in (\ref{eq:Proof_1_8}) gives

 Using (\ref{eq:Proof_1_2}) and (\ref{eq:Proof_1_16}), the secrecy constraint in (\ref{eq:secrecy}) is satisfied.
-Since $\epsilon_n\rightarrow 0$ as $n\rightarrow\infty$, we conclude that, the achievable strong secrecy file rate is
+Since $\epsilon_n \rightarrow 0$ as $n \rightarrow\infty$, we conclude that, the achievable strong secrecy file rate is

-\begin{remark} Although the cache placement and delivery codebooks, $\setC_{c,n}$ and $\setC_{\bd,n}$, are designed and generated disjointly, in the security analysis, we have considered the Cartesian products of the individual bins of the two codebooks.
-We were able to do so since the input distributions for generating the two codebooks are identical, i.e., uniform binary. \end{remark}
+\begin{remark} Although the codebooks $\setC_{c,n}$, $\setC_{\bd,n}$ are designed and generated disjointly, in the security analysis, we considered the Cartesian products of the individual bins of the two codebooks.
+We were able to do so since the input distributions for generating the codebooks are identical, i.e., uniform binary. \end{remark}